TurkmenistanOfficial Name: Turkmenistan

 If you do not register your departure, the immigration authorities will fine you and may not allow you to leave the country until you fulfill this requirement.
 If you fail to register properly or have an expired visa, you will have to pay a fine and you may be arrested and/or deported.
 If you are deported for these violations, you will be barred from returning to Turkmenistan for up to five years.

 Dual Nationality: Turkmenistan prohibits dual citizenship for all adults.
 A new citizenship law enacted in 2013 does allow for children under the age of 18 to hold more than one passport; however, the State Migration Service has yet to implement the new legislation.
 At this time, the Government of Turkmenistan continues to enforce the country’s prohibition on dual citizenship even for children under the age of 18.
 The SMS requires that citizens of Turkmenistan travelling abroad have a visa for their country of destination in their Turkmen passport, regardless of any other passports that they may hold.
-Absent a visa in the Turkmen passport, dual citizens have been denied departure.
+Dual citizens who do not have a visa in their Turkmen passport may be denied departure.
 U.S. law prohibits issuance of U.S. visas to citizens of the United States.
-If you hold both a U.S. and a Turkmen passport, you should consider renouncing your Turkmenistan citizenship and entering the country on a visa.
-Please consult the Embassy's page on dual citizenship issues for the most up-to-date information.
+Accordingly, if you hold both a U.S. and a Turkmen passport, you might consider renouncing your Turkmenistan citizenship and entering the country on a visa.
+Please consult the Embassy's page on dual citizenship issues for current information.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

 Safety and Security